 680+ TRAILS.
 3 BIKE PARKS.
 REAL MOUNTAIN CULTURE

-Experience the Kootenay Dirt Epic 8.
+Experience Kootenay Dirt.
 Built by the hands of local riders.
 Weaving through epic mountain and valley landscapes.
 The mountain bike trails in the Kootenay Rockies of British Columbia are hands down the best.
 Experience it yourself.
 Plan the trip.
-Tackle the Epic 8 in one grand adventure or tackle it at your own pace. #kootenaydirt
+Tackle these destinations in one grand adventure or at your own pace.

 Nelson & Kaslo

 In keeping with the Kootenay culture, the mountain bike trails in Nelson, Balfour, East Shore and Kaslo appeal to the spirit of mountain biking: river trails, gentle railway grades, forest trails, trestle bridges, and diverse backcountry.
 If you want adrenaline pumping through your veins, we’ve got what you need: rocky descents, steep chutes, wooden stunts and big drops to keep you coming back and calling out for more.